grongierisc/formation-template/README.md

 WIP Note that the Flask API will use a Director to create an instance of our FlaskService from earlier and then send the right request.

+We made the POST formation functional in the code above, it is now your task, if you wish, to make the other functions in order to get/post the right information using all the things we have learned so far.

 ## 11.3.
 Testing

 Finally, we can test our service with any kind of REST client after having reloaded the Router service: